 To maintain a safe environment for our students, all volunteers who work directly with children must complete the Essential 3 for Safe Environments.
 This includes VIRTUS training, signing the Code of Conduct and a volunteer background check, as required by the Archdiocese.
-Forms are available in the school office.
+Training is available online at: